 The lab is also used by PhD candidates.
 One of our postgraduate researchers currently using the lab is studying the effects of road-splash on mud brick homes in West Africa.

-Mud bricks keep inside spaces cool in the day and insulated at night, and are cheaper and more environmentally-friendly that fired bricks.
+Mud bricks keep inside spaces cool in the day and insulated at night, and are cheaper and more environmentally friendly than fired bricks.
 But they can suffer from water erosion, and swelling and shrinkage in extreme weather.

 - Liquid limit drop cones